Affinoids in the Lubin-Tate perfectoid space and special cases of the local Langlands correspondence: Abstract

 \section{Abstract}

-Following Weinstein, Boyarchenko-Weinstein and Imai-Tsushima, we construct a family of affinoids and formal models in the Lubin-Tate perfectoid space such that the cohomology of the reduction of each formal model realizes the local Langlands correspondence and local Jacquet-Langlands correspondence for certain representations.
-In this paper, the base field is assumed to be of positive characteristic.
-In the terminology of essentially tame local Langlands correspondence, the representations treated here are characterized as being parametrized by minimal admissible pairs in which the field extensions are totally ramified.
+Following Weinstein, Boyarchenko-Weinstein and Imai-Tsushima, we construct a family of affinoids in the Lubin-Tate perfectoid space and their formal models such that the cohomology of the reduction of each formal model realizes the local Langlands correspondence and the local Jacquet-Langlands correspondence for certain representations.
+In the terminology of the essentially tame local Langlands correspondence, the representations treated here are characterized as being parametrized by minimal admissible pairs in which the field extensions are totally ramified.